With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreEast Coast Counseling Inc is one of mental health facilities in Greenville, North Carolina, located at 620 Lynndale Court, Suite C, 27858 zip code.
 East Coast Counseling Inc provides outpatient treatment.
-East Coast Counseling Inc provides couples/family therapy, group therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+East Coast Counseling Inc provides couples/family therapy, individual psychotherapy and group therapy to seniors 65 or older, adults and young adults.
 East Coast Counseling Inc also supports people requiring dual diagnosis treatment.
-Additional services provided at East Coast Counseling Inc include court-ordered outpatient treatment, case management and education services.
+Additional services provided at East Coast Counseling Inc include case management, court-ordered outpatient treatment and education services.

 Learn MoreVidant Medical Center Behavioral Health is a mental health treatment clinic in Greenville, North Carolina, located at 2100 Stantonsburg Road, in the 27834 zip code.
 Vidant Medical Center Behavioral Health provides hospital inpatient treatment.
-Vidant Medical Center Behavioral Health provides couples/family therapy, individual psychotherapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Vidant Medical Center Behavioral Health provides electroconvulsive therapy, psychotropic medication and trauma therapy to adults, seniors 65 or older and young adults.
 Vidant Medical Center Behavioral Health also supports seniors or older adults, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided by Vidant Medical Center Behavioral Health consist of case management, suicide prevention services and mentoring/peer support/consumer-run services.
+Additional services provided by Vidant Medical Center Behavioral Health consist of case management, mentoring/peer support/consumer-run services and family psychoeducation.

 Learn MorePort Health Services is a mental health clinic in Greenville, NC, located at 2602 Courtier Drive, in the 27834 zip code.
 Port Health Services provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Port Health Services offers integrated dual diagnosis disorder treatment, individual psychotherapy and group therapy to young adults, seniors 65 or older and adults.
+Port Health Services offers integrated dual diagnosis disorder treatment, individual psychotherapy and psychotropic medication to young adults, seniors 65 or older and adults.
 Port Health Services also supports people requiring dual diagnosis treatment and people with serious mental illness.
-More services at Port Health Services include supported employment, family psychoeducation and suicide prevention services.
+More services at Port Health Services include supported employment, education services and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.